Inclusion

 Within School:

-Within the Inclusion Team the teachers have specialisms in Dyslexia, Speech and Language and Autism.They also have considerable experience in teaching children with dyspraxia, dyscalculia, sensory impairments and behavioural difficulties.The Learning Support Assistants have had extensive experience and training in working with children with general learning difficulties, Dyslexia, Autism, Sensory Impairments and behavioural difficulties.
+Within the Inclusion Team the teachers have specialisms in Dyslexia, Speech and Language and Autism.They also have considerable experience in teaching children with dyspraxia, dyscalculia, sensory impairments and behavioural difficulties.The Learning Support Assistants have had extensive experience and training in working with children with general learning difficulties, Dyslexia, Autism, Sensory Impairments, behavioural difficulties and Adverse Childhood Experiences (ACEs) attachment and trauma.

 Outside Agencies include: